antarthureau/max-graf-library/README.md

 A graf instance is a directed weighted graph G = (V, R):

 V is a set of uniquely named nodes (=vertices).
-Each node may carry an optional payload — arbitrary Max atoms (pitch, duration, velocity, or anything else) attached to that state.
+Each node may carry an optional payload (arbitrary Max atoms for pitch, duration, velocity, or anything else) attached to that state.

-R ⊆ V × V × ℝ is the set of directed, weighted edges between nodes — the possible transitions and their relative weight.
+R ⊆ V × V × ℝ is the set of directed, weighted edges between nodes, the possible transitions and their relative weight.

 The weight of an edge means different things depending on how the graph is
-traversed: in a random walk, higher weight means more probable; in shortest-path search, lower weight means lower cost.
-Both readings operate on the same underlying structure.
+traversed: in a random walk, higher weight means more probable; in shortest-path search (Dijkstra), lower weight means lower cost.
+Both readings operate
+on the same underlying structure.

 -----

 ## The object family

-### graf — the data store
+### [graf] - the data structure

 Holds the graph itself: nodes, edges, weights, payloads.
 Every other object in the family reads a named `graf` instance by reference rather